Gokul-Raja84/Gokul-Raja84/README.md

 ⚡ I have a Never Settle Mindset, so I'm curious mind to explore new possibilities and act on them !

-💻 Tech fanatic / Hopeless Musicophile 🎧
+💻 Tech fanatic / Musicophile 🎧

 To reach me : Mail - gokulraja840@gmail.com